Tsinghua University: Later 20th century (post-1949)

 After the end of the Chinese Civil War in 1949, China experienced a communist revolution leading to the creation of the People's Republic of China.
 Tsinghua University's then president Mei Yiqi, along with many professors, fled to Taiwan with the retreating Nationalist government.
 They established the National Tsing Hua Institute of Nuclear Technology in 1955, which later became the National Tsing Hua University in Taiwan, an institution independent and distinct from Tsinghua University.

 In 1952, the Chinese Communist Party regrouped the country's higher education institutions in an attempt to build a Soviet style system where each institution specialized in a certain field of study, such as social sciences or natural sciences.
 Tsinghua University was streamlined into a polytechnic institute with a focus on engineering and the natural sciences.

+In 1953, Tsinghua established a political counselor program, becoming the first university to do so following the Ministry of Education's 1952 directive to begin piloting such programs.
+As political counselors, new graduates who were also Communist Party members worked as political counselors in managing the student body and student organizations, often simultaneously serving as Communist Youth League secretaries.
+The program was later expanded to other universities following its endorsement by Deng Xiaoping and became further institutionalized across China in the 1990s and 2000s.

+During the Third Front construction, Tsinghua established a branch in Mianyang, Sichuan province.

+In 1966, the efforts of Tsinghua researchers were critical in China's transition from vacuum-tube computers to fully transistorized computers.